jywu20/Notes/Computer Science/Logic and PLT/variables and assignments.md

 In Fortran there are also pointers, but `pointer = xxx` i.e. reseating is done by a different operator: `pointer => ...`.

+In Rust, a reference can be reseated or in other words reassigned, and automatic dereference occurs in method calls and member accesses, so the Rust reference has very typical call-by-sharing properties.
+Note however in Rust, `*p = ...` is still available, and we have references to references.
+The Rust reference is therefore a good example of a (smart) pointer with call-by-sharing syntax sugars.

 # RAII and garbage collection

 Evaluation strategies are about how resources are used.